 Despite the clear benefits of migrating to the cloud, organizations also face some increased risk as they lose control of how their data is secured.

 This is exacerbated when this sensitive information is fragmented across several different providers, because businesses have little oversight of how it is being secured and handled across all their employed environments.
+The increased reliance on third parties raises questions around data security solutions.

 As such, businesses have had no option other than to trust that their cloud providers are protecting their information adequately.